AndiA76/SDCND02-03_3D_Object_Detection_and_Tracking/writeup.md

 <img src="img/object_detection_performance_using_fpn_resnet_in_bev_map_frame50-150_ID_S4_EX1-3.png"/>

-*Fig. 4.1.1: 2D object detection performance in bird's eye view image using fpn_resent over frame IDs 50...150.*
+*Fig. 4.1.1: 2D object detection performance in bird's eye view image using fpn_resent for the frame ids 50...150.*

 <img src="img/object_detection_performance_using_ground_truth_objects_frame50-150_ID_S4_EX1-3.png"/>

-*Fig. 4.1.2: Plausibility check - 2D object detection performance in bird's eye view image using ground truth objects instead of object detections over frame IDs 50 ...
+*Fig. 4.1.2: Plausibility check - 2D object detection performance in bird's eye view image using ground truth objects instead of object detections for the frame ids 50 ...
 150, what should result in precision = 1.0 and recall = 1.0 if theare are no obvious bugs in the code.*

 Figure 4.1.1 shows the 2D object detection performance evaluation results in bird's eye view image using fpn_resnet on frame 50 to 150.
 In order to plausibilize if the code produces reasonable results the experiment is repeated by setting 'configs_det.use_labels_as_objects = True', what makes the program use ground truth objects instead of object detections from a DNN model.
 This should result in 'precision = 1.0, recall = 1.0' if there are no obvious bugs.
 This is check is passed here as can be seedn from figure 4.1.2.